 UF researchers conduct many different kinds of research studies, including clinical trials.
 Some studies focus on certain health conditions, but others need healthy volunteers.

 Many people might consider participating in research but do not know how to find studies that are right for them.
 At the same time, important studies are sometimes forced to end before they are completed because researchers cannot find enough people to participate.
-The UF Clinical and Translational Science Institute helps connect people with research opportunities.
-Explore the resources below to learn more.
+UF Studies and The UF Clinical and Translational Science Institute helps connect people with research opportunities.

 Learn more about clinical research and how it’s conducted